linka-cloud/d2vm/README.md

 - [x] Ubuntu
 - [x] Debian
 - [x] Alpine

-Need fix:

-- [ ] CentOS
+- [x] CentOS

 Unsupported:

 - [ ] RHEL

-The program use the `/etc/os-release` file to discover the Linux distribution and install the Kernel, if the file is missing, the build cannot succeed.
+The program uses the `/etc/os-release` file to discover the Linux distribution and install the Kernel, if the file is missing, the build cannot succeed.

 Obviously, **Distroless** images are not supported.